Xiamen Gaoqi International Airport

-Xiamen Gaoqi International Airport is an international airport serving the city of Xiamen in East China’s Fujian province.
+Xiamen Gaoqi International Airport is an international airport serving the city of Xiamen in East China's Fujian province.
 It is the main airline hub for XiamenAir and TAECO, an aircraft maintenance provider.
-The airport is located on the north side of Xiamen Island.
-Construction of a new terminal (Terminal 4) started in October 2011 and was completed in 2014.
+It is located on the north side of Xiamen Island, 10 km away from the city's downtown area.
+It was originally built by Imperial Japan during their occupation of China, and was later converted to exclusive civilian use once the Japanese surrendered World War II.
+A couple of renovations were made in the early- to mid-1950s under the Communist government, but the airport laid abandoned until after a second renovation in 1955 due to fears of shelling from the nearby Kinmen Island of the Nationalists.